Hoshaiah/demo-commit/cs-facts.md

 - **2025-10-30:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.
 - **2025-10-31:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
 - **2025-10-31:** The halting problem is undecidable: no general algorithm can tell if any program will stop.
+- **2025-10-31:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.